moritzsalla/cci-physcomp-final/week-4/README.md

 ![Image](screenshot-1.png)

 The mega can take a __max. stable baud rate of 115200__.
 This runs quicker but will choke the monitor/plotter when there is a mistake in the code.
-Using 5V.
+Using 5V will yield a much cleaner out.
 It's rather satisfying to watch this:

 ![Image](screenshot-2.png)